Teven Jenkins: Professional career

+Chicago Bears

-Jenkins was selected by the Chicago Bears in the second round (39th overall) of the 2021 NFL Draft.
+Jenkins was selected by the Chicago Bears in the second round (39th overall) of the 2021 NFL draft.
 He signed his four-year rookie contract with Chicago on June 16, 2021.
-He was placed on injured reserve on September 1, 2021 after undergoing back surgery.
+He was placed on injured reserve on September 1 after undergoing back surgery.
 He was activated on December 4, and debuted on special teams for the Bears against the Arizona Cardinals on December 5.
-Jenkins saw his first play time on offense during Week 14 after left tackle Jason Peters suffered an injury.
-Jenkins made his first start in the NFL the next week against the Minnesota Vikings.
+Jenkins saw his first career plays on offense during Week 14, after left tackle Jason Peters suffered an injury.
+Jenkins made his first NFL career start the next week, against the Minnesota Vikings.

 During the 2022 preseason, the Bears chose to switch Jenkins from offensive tackle to right guard.
 He started 11 games at right guard before being placed on injured reserve on January 4, 2023.

+On April 11, 2023, Jenkins announced that he would be moving to left guard for the upcoming season, ceding the right guard position to offseason signee Nate Davis.
+Due to a calf injury, he was placed on injured reserve on August 31.
+Jenkins was activated for their Week 5 game against the Washington Commanders.

+Cleveland Browns

+On March 20, 2025, Jenkins signed with the Cleveland Browns on a one-year, $3.1 million contract.
+He began the season as the backup left guard behind Joel Bitonio.